HughWarrington/SymPortal_wiki/Running-SymPortal.md

 ***

 ### Submitting data
 The first step of analysing any dataset is to submit it to the SymPortal framework's database.
 In this step, SymPortal will perform all quality control filtering of the sequence data and convert the raw sequence data into database objects such as **data_set**, **data_set_sample**, **clade_collection**, **data_set_sample_sequence** and **reference_sequence**.
-As part of a data_set submission SymPortal will output a count table of the ITS2 sequences returned from each of the **data_set_sample**s in the **data_set**.
-In addition, SymPortal will generate clade separated, between sample pairwise distance matrices.
+For more information on the database objects and how to query the database, please see the [Querying the SymPortal database page](https://github.com/didillysquat/SymPortal_framework/wiki/Querying-the-SymPortal-database).
+As part of a data_set submission, SymPortal will output a count table of the ITS2 sequences returned from each of the **data_set_sample**s in the **data_set**.
+A plot visualizing this count table will also be produced.
+In addition, SymPortal will generate clade separated, between sample pairwise distance matrices (BrayCurtis-based by default).
 By default SymPortal will also run a principal coordinate analysis (PCoA) on these distance matrices and return the coordinates of the principal components for each **data_set_sample**.

 To submit a dataset to the database:
 ```console